-- Dock Area are part of the Skin of the Earth. - The complex attribute horizontal clearance fixed is used to encode the size of the entrance to the dock area, where required. - The attributes horizontal clearance length and horizontal clearance width are used to encode the regulatory length and width of the navigable part of the dock area as declared by a competent authority, where known. - In a non-tidal basin (wet dock), depths may refer to a sounding datum different from that in open waters.
+- Dock Area are part of the Skin of the Earth. - If an encoded Dock Area has a date dependency, this should be indicated using an an associated instance of the information type Nautical Information, complex attribute information (see clause 24.4). - The complex attribute horizontal clearance fixed is used to encode the size of the entrance to the dock area, where required. - The attributes horizontal clearance length and horizontal clearance width are used to encode the regulatory length and width of the navigable part of the dock area as declared by a competent authority, where known. - In a non-tidal basin (wet dock), depths may refer to a sounding datum different from that in open waters.
 If this area is navigable at the maximum display scale of the ENC data, the value of this datum must be encoded using the meta feature Sounding Datum, with attribute vertical datum = 24 (local datum), coincident with the area covered by the dock. - In reality, smaller named, non-navigable dock areas (at the maximum display scale of the ENC data) may be included in major navigable dock areas, with different names or characteristics.
 To encode this fact, sea areas (Sea Area/Named Water Area) may overlap a Dock Area.